The Two-Fluid Theory for Superfluid Hydrodynamics and Rotational Motion: Revolutionary Analysis of Rotational Motion

 However, even if uniform irrotational flow has the lowest energy with a gap, the more numerous states with rotational flow are likely occupied for entropic reasons, particularly given that the measurements are so far from absolute zero.
 Further, since a macroscopic amount of $^4$He is involved in superfluid flow, at these temperatures on the order of 50\% of the total number, these cannot all be in the ground energy state.
 Landau's (1941) assertion that superfluid flow must be irrotational everywhere is based on the unsound supposition that superfluid helium must be in the ground energy state.

-In addition, for the non-equilibrium case of forced flow, such as the driven rotation of a bucket of helium~II, analysis based on the equilibrium occupation of energy states is largely irrelevant.
+In addition, for the non-equilibrium case of forced flow, such as the driven rotation of a bucket of saturated liquid helium below the $\lambda$-transition, analysis based on the equilibrium occupation of energy states is largely irrelevant.
 Landau's (1941 p.~357) conclusion `when the walls of the vessel are in motion, only a part of the mass of liquid helium is carried along by them, and the other part remains stationary' has not aged well.

-More generally, the present author deprecates Landau's (1941) project to formulate a theory of quantum hydrodynamics based on `macroscopic wave functions' that obey quantum mechanics, as it has later come to be interpreted.
+More generally, the present author deprecates Landau's (1941) project to formulate a theory of quantum hydrodynamics based on `macroscopic wave functions' that obey quantum mechanics (see \S\ref{Sec:MacroWave}).
 The present author judges this to be fundamentally incompatible with the principles of non-equilibrium thermodynamics (Attard 2012) and with the principles of quantum statistical mechanics (Attard 2021).

 Finally, Landau (1941) rejected F. London's (1938) theory that the $\lambda$-transition and superfluidity in $^4$He was a consequence of Bose-Einstein condensation: `Tisza's' [ie.\ F. London's (1938)] well-known attempt to consider helium II as a degenerate Bose gas cannot be accepted as satisfactory' (Landau 1941 p.~356).
 Amusingly, even today researchers continue to embrace both theories despite their mutual contradiction.
 Bogulbov (1947) attempted to reconcile the two theories; the common element in all three theories is the assumption that superfluidity was due to $^4$He being in the energy ground state.